HypothesisWorks/hypothesis/hypothesis-python/docs/stateful.rst

 the results of previous computations or actions.

 Specifically, a rule that specifies ``target=a_bundle`` will cause its return value to be added to that bundle.
-A rule that specifies ``a_bundle`` as an argument (strategy) will draw a value from that bundle.
+A rule that specifies ``an_argument=a_bundle`` as a strategy will draw a value from that bundle.
 A rule can also specify that an argument chooses a value from a bundle and removes that value by using :func:`~hypothesis.stateful.consumes` as in ``an_argument=consumes(a_bundle)``.